CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 To used scalar registers, assembler add 2 additional registers for handling VCC.

-## List of the specific pseudo-operations
+## List of specific pseudo-operations

 ### .arg